Vehicle registration plates of Poland: Professional plates

-Since July 2019 car dealers of new cars can apply for special number plates with green letters on white background specifically for doing test drives.
-Those plates are issued exclusively for the company itself and not for a specific car which means that those plates can be applied to multiple vehicles at once.
-Only car retailers can obtain one and such cars can be driven only by the car dealer, owner of the company, his employees or by the customers but only while being accompanied by car dealership owner or his worker.
+Since July 2019 dealers of new cars can apply for special number plates with green letters on white background specifically for doing test drives.
+Those plates are issued exclusively for the company itself and not for a specific vehicle.
+This means they can be applied to multiple vehicles when needed.
+Only car retailers can obtain these and such cars can be driven only by the car dealer, owner of the company, their employees or customers, but only when accompanied by an employee.